microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 # CSS Selectors

 A selector is used to identify what items to modify.
-You can use selectors to identify an individual element, all elements of a particular type, elements with certain attributes or groupings, or even identify items based on their location on a page.
+You can use selectors to identify an individual element, all elements of a particular type, elements with certain attributes or groupings, or even items based on their page location.

 ## Declaration block